Klaus Dodds: Recognition

-geopolitics'" In 2008 he was awarded the Richard Morrill Public Outreach Award by the Political Geography Speciality Group of the AAG.
-In 2012 he was elected to the UK’s Academy of Social Sciences as Fellow.
-In 2017 he was awarded a Major Research Fellowship by the Leverhulme Trust for his work on polar geopolitics.
+geopolitics'" In 2008, he was awarded the Richard Morrill Public Outreach Award by the Political Geography Speciality Group of the AAG.
+In 2012 he was elected to the UK's Academy of Social Sciences as Fellow.

+In 2017, he was awarded a Major Research Fellowship by the Leverhulme Trust for his work on polar geopolitics.
 Beyond academia he has worked as a specialist adviser to the House of Lords select committee on the Arctic and the House of Commons Environment Audit Committee.
-He is a former Trustee of the Royal Geographical Society (2019-2022) and continues as an Honorary Fellow of British Antarctic Survey.
+He is a former Trustee of the Royal Geographical Society (2019–2022) and continues as an Honorary Fellow of British Antarctic Survey.

-In 2022, he was invited to join the Shackleton Medal (for the Protection of the Polar Regions) awarding committee and has served for four years running as a judge.

-He remains a long standing Fellow of the Royal Geographical Society and more recently a Fellow of the Regional Studies Association.
+He is a Fellow of the Royal Geographical Society and a Fellow of the Regional Studies Association.

+In 2026, he became a Royal Navy Visiting Fellow and in March 2026, Dodds was awarded an Honorary Doctorate by the University of Tromsø – The Arctic University of Norway for research on Antarctica, the Arctic and border studies.